 The observations of time to death in this data are subject to (right) censoring.
 Nevertheless, problems 2 – 6 ask you to dichotomize the time to death according to death within 4 years of study enrolment or death after 4 years.
 Why is this valid?
 Provide descriptive statistics that support your answer.

 This is a valid dichotomization because all of the subjects have either died within 4 years of enrollment or they are still alive at 4 years.
 If we look at the times to death, the min is 5 days and the max is 2942, or about 8 years.
 We also know that each person will die eventually, so we can group all of the patients who haven’t died within 4 years into the second category.
 Since the variable is defined as either time to death or end of study, we know that the longest any person could be in the study was 8 years, and thus dichotomizing the times to death on the scale provided is a valid step (since it is less than the max time we have all of the information we need).

+Reason incorrect.
+Need to mention minimum follow-up time for censored observations.
+0/5.

 Provide a suitable descriptive statistical analysis for selected variables in this dataset as might be presented in Table 1 of a manuscript exploring the association between serum CRP and 4 year all-cause mortality in the medical literature.
 In addition to the two variables of primary interest, you may restrict attention to age, sex, BMI, smoking history, cholesterol, and prior history of cardiovascular disease.

 METHODS: In order to make the table more presentable, I have broken up some of the continuous variables based on how they are reported by a clinician.
 Thus CRP is grouped into normal (<1 mg/L), borderline (between 1 and 3 mg/L) and high (>3 mg/L).
 BMI is grouped into underweight (below 18.5), normal (below 24.9), overweight (below 30) and obese (above 30).
 Cholesterol is grouped into desirable (less than 200), borderline (less than 240) and high (greater than 240).
 Age is grouped into under 85 and over 85.
 The others are all already binary variables.
+Grouping of continuous variables not seen in table

 RESULTS: There are 67 people with a missing serum CRP value, and thus these are not included in further analysis.
 Of the remaining 4933 subjects, some were missing data on some of the other variables of interest, but none were missing data on all of them.
 Thus we removed the missing data from analysis of the individual variable, but not from the data set.
 Of these 4933 subjects, 428 had <1 mg/L serum CRP, 3330 had between 1 and 3 mg/L, and 1175 had > 3 mg/L. The following table presents the results of a descriptive analysis.
 The patients with lowest serum CRP levels tended to be older on average, and there was a clearly increasing trend in BMI as serum CRP level increased.
 Those with lowest serum CRP also had the lowest cholesterol, though the other two were relatively similar.
 There was a decreasing trend in the proportion of male subjects as serum CRP level increased, an increasing trend in proportion who smoked, an increasing trend in proportion who had previous history of disease, and an increasing proportion who died within 4 years.